MY JOURNEY OF CONFIDENCE

 Now, looking back and seeing my two so incredibly different lives I was once living, I can tell you that I have a story worth sharing and one that can inspire many.

 Life is a search of who we are, what we love, what sets fire in our hearts and brings peace into our minds; what is our burning desire and passion and how much we live by it.
 I think that the challenge today is not so much about achieving ambitious goals of all sorts (frankly, everyone can do that).
 The challenge is to understand what drives you behind that goal, what makes you complete, fulfilled and happy.
-To know this is to realize who you are and that is the key in winning life.
-I love to facilitate that self-discovery in people, expand their awareness, evoke the courage to take action and challenge them to remain persistant in their own art of self-discovery.
+To know this is to realise who you are and that is the key in winning life.
+I love to facilitate that self-discovery in people, expand their awareness, evoke the courage to take action and challenge them to remain persistent in their own art of self-discovery and confidence building.